sqlxpert/backup-events-aws/README.md

 ## Quick Start

- 1. Check the prerequisites...
+ 1. Check prerequisites.

-    If you have already used AWS Backup from the AWS Console, to make a backup in one AWS account (your "main account") and copy the backup to another account (your "backup account"), you are probably ready for the quick-start.
-Find your `o-` Organization ID in the lower left corner of the
+    If you have already used AWS Backup from the AWS Console, to make a backup in one AWS account (your "main account") and copy it to another AWS account ("your backup account"), you are ready to try the quick-start.
-    [AWS Organizations](https://us-east-1.console.aws.amazon.com/organizations/v2/home/accounts)
+    Find your `o-` Organization ID in the lower left corner of the [AWS Organizations](https://us-east-1.console.aws.amazon.com/organizations/v2/home/accounts)
     console page.

     <details>
       <summary>For complex environments, or if you are new to AWS Backup...</summary>

+    Check that:

     - AWS Organizations is configured.
     - Every AWS account where you intend to install Backup Events is in your